openMetadataInitiative/openMINDS_controlledTerms/README.md

 terms that are defined and maintained via the EBRAINS Curation service (EBRAINS terminology) and / or related ontologies.

-For more information on openMINDS please go to the main repository:
+For more information on openMINDS in general, please go to the main repository:
 https://github.com/HumanBrainProject/openMINDS

 ## v1.0 (schema-templates)